 Marys Mayhem FAQs

-This is the second year of our gravel overnighter in the beautiful Mudgee/Rylstone region and is the 2nd event in our Bushranger series.
+Heading into our 3rd year now, we’re excited to announce a NEW date for this ever popular event and make it the grand finale of our Bushranger Gravel series.
 With loads of champagne gravel, close proximity to Sydney and Newcastle, local food & drink vendors and plenty of support from the local community this is an event you don’t want to miss!

 Riders who turn 12 years or greater before the event date are welcome to join in with parent supervision.